hero-page/ai-heroml-apps/industries/Academic_University/University_Admissions_Promo_AI/README.md

 To run this app online: [University Admissions Promo AI Online](https://hero.page/app/university-admissions-promo-ai-ai-driven-admissions-insights-and-promotion/eHf3lXJLxsbmONoZJgCW)

+To learn more about AI Apps for Admissions Officer use-cases in the Academic & University industry, read [How to Streamline University Admissions with 3 AI Tools](https://hero.page/blog/academic-and-university/admissions-officer/how-to-streamline-university-admissions-with-3-ai-tools/170703)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page